Skip to content

 Yes.
 A server can offer a shift to the open pool or propose a direct trade with a coworker at the same location.
 Whether a swap needs a manager's approval before it takes effect is a setting – many GMs keep approval on for weekend covers.

-How does the 86 list carry over between shifts?+
+How does the out-of-stock list carry over between shifts?

 Put it in the hand-over note.
-The outgoing shift writes what's 86'd once; the incoming shift reads it on the dashboard when they arrive.
+The outgoing shift writes what's off the menu once; the incoming shift reads it on the dashboard when they arrive.
 Notes are time-stamped and kept with the shift, not scrolled away in a group chat.

 If the add-on is where your schedule lives, yes – Schedio replaces the grid and adds live coverage and hand-over notes, with your roster imported from a CSV.
 It doesn't touch your POS sales data, and doesn't try to.